ShadowOfTheDark669/i3-oni-rice-dotfiles/README.md

 **Note: You need to know how to configure and setup other aspects of your setup apart from ricing to have a usable system. eg- keybinds , etc.**

 #### i3, i3bar, i3status

 1. Open the `config-only` in the repository and open the `i3config` folder.
 2. Open the `i3wm_bar` file and copy everything from inside.
 Paste the copied text at the end of your i3 config file.
 3. Open the `i3status` file and copy everything from inside.
-Paste the copied text at the end of your i3 status config file.
+Paste the copied text in your i3 status config file.
+(This will replace your config with mine.)

+#### rofi,rofi-themes

+1. After you have installed the `rofi-themes` theme , copy over my `colors.rasi` file from the `rofi-themes` folder in the `config-only` theme to `~/.config/rofi/launchers/type-1/shared/` and overwrite the default one.
+2. Copy over my `launcher.sh`  file from the same folder in the repository to `~/.config/rofi/launchers/type-1/launcher.sh`and overwrite the default one.
+3. *Done uwu*

+### Zsh